thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 - The starting date of a year
 - The starting dates of quarters
 - The starting day of the week
-- The language used for the days of the week, months or quarters
+- The language used for the days of the week, months and quarters

 ## Search features
 You can use your custom calendar to search the following ways: